LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 </table>

 ### Drawing your overlay
 Similar to the `SKPin`, the `SKMapOverlay` should be subclassed and the overlay is drawn within an override named `DrawOnMap`.
-To ease the drawing calculations, all drawing occurs in **GPS coordinates** through the `SKMapCanvas` class and other utility classes.
+To ease the drawing calculations, all drawing occurs in **GPS coordinates** through the `SKMapCanvas` class and other utility classes like `SKMapPath`.
+You should always consider the `canvasMapRect` parameter when doing the render calls to avoid drawing outside of the current rendering area.
+This method might be called concurently for many tiles, your implementation should therefore be thread-safe. `DrawOnMap` will not be called for tiles outside of your `GpsBounds`.

 ```csharp
 public override void DrawOnMap(SKMapCanvas canvas, SKMapSpan canvasMapRect, double zoomScale)